Perseus: Overcoming Medusa

-Athena instructed Perseus to find the Hesperides, who were entrusted with weapons needed to defeat the Gorgon.
-Following Athena's guidance, Perseus sought the Graeae, sisters of the Gorgons, to demand the whereabouts of the Hesperides, the nymphs tending Hera's orchard.
-The Graeae were three perpetually old women, who shared a single eye and a single tooth.
-As the women passed the eye from one to another and refusing to give up the information, Perseus snatched it from them, holding it for ransom in return for the location of the nymphs.
-When the sisters led him to the Hesperides, he returned what he had taken.
+Following Athena's guidance, Perseus found the Graeae, who were three old witches that shared a single eye and a single tooth.
+As the witches passed their eye from one to another, Perseus snatched it from them, holding it for ransom in return for the Gorgons' location.
+The Graeae informed Perseus that the Gorgons lived on the Island of Sarpedon.
+Perseus then gave the Graeae their eye back and proceeded to the island.